 DIVIDENDS FROM RIC SHARES.
-Some dividends on the RIC Shares held by the trust may be reported by the RIC as "capital gain dividends," generally taxable to you as long-term capital gains.
+Some dividends on the RIC Shares held by the trust, may be reported by the RIC as "capital gain dividends," generally taxable to you as long-term capital gains.
 Some dividends on the RIC Shares may qualify as "exempt-interest dividends," which generally are excluded from your gross income for federal income tax purposes.
 Some or all of the exempt-interest dividends, however may be taken into account in determining your alternative minimum tax, and may have other tax consequences (e.g., they may affect the amount of your social security benefits that are taxed).
 Other dividends on the RIC Shares will generally be taxable to you as ordinary income.
 If you hold a unit for six months or less or if your trust holds a RIC Share for six months or less, any loss incurred by you related to the disposition of such RIC Share will generally be disallowed to the extent of the exempt-interest dividends you received.
 To the extent, if any, it is not disallowed, it will be treated as a long-term capital loss to the extent of any long-term capital gain distributions received (or deemed to have been received) with respect to such RIC Share.
 Distributions of income or capital gains declared on the RIC Shares in October, November or December will be deemed to have been paid to you on December 31 of the year they are declared, even when paid by the RIC during the following January.
+Some dividends on the REIT Shares may be eligible for a deduction for qualified business income.